blee2125/health-tracker-dashboard/README.md

 * Notifications
     - Displays notifications when data is added or deleted

+* Body Metrics
+    - Heart Rate
+    - Blood Pressure with categories sourced from the American Heart Association

+* Sleep Tracking

 ## Future improvements

-* Body Stats - Heart Rate, Blood Pressure
 * Daily Supplements - Vitamins and Minerals
 * Daily Health Journal
-* Sleep Tracking
 * Medications
 * And More...